ibm-cloud-docs/security-compliance/rules.md

 {: #create-rule-api}
 {: api}

 You can create rules programmatically by using the {{site.data.keyword.compliance_short}} API.
-For example, if you wanted to create a rule prohibitted access to a specific bucket unless the request came from a private endpoint, your request might look similar to the following code snippet.
+For example, if you wanted to create a rule prohibited access to a specific bucket unless the request came from a private endpoint, your request might look similar to the following code snippet.

 ```bash
 curl -x POST "https://compliance.{DomainName}/config/v1/rules" \